 Although Malta has a corporate tax rate of 35%, its system of loopholes and rebates virtually wipes it out.
 Most corporations in Malta have an effective tax rate of around 5% after navigating the country’s complex web of tax laws.
 Individuals also benefit from Malta’s tax structure—only income generated from activities in Malta are taxed.

 Tax Advantages for Americans in Puerto Rico

-Act 20, Act 22, and the low cost of living have made Puerto Rico an attractive option for businesses and individuals who want to escape onerous personal and business tax liability in the U.S. For qualifying businesses, the effective corporate tax rate is just 4%, and individuals who earn investment income avoid capital gains and dividend taxes altogether.
-Best of all, you keep your U.S. citizenship and all the advantages that entails.
+Tax incentives and the low cost of living have made Puerto Rico an attractive option for businesses and individuals who want to escape onerous personal and business tax liability in the U.S. Best of all, you keep your U.S. citizenship and all the advantages that entails.